Franz von Werneck

-Franz Freiherr von Werneck (13 October 1748 – 17 January 1806), enlisted in the army of Habsburg Austria and fought in the Austro-Turkish War, the French Revolutionary Wars, and the Napoleonic Wars.
-He enjoyed a distinguished career until 1797, when he lost a battle and was dismissed as punishment.
-He was only reinstated in 1805.
-In that year he surrendered his command and was later brought up on charges.
+Franz Freiherr von Werneck (13 October 1748 – 17 January 1806), joined the army of Habsburg Austria in 1764 and fought in the Austro-Turkish War from which he emerged as a general officer.
+During the French Revolutionary Wars, he had a distinguished career until 1797, when he was dismissed for losing a battle.
+He was reinstated only to surrender his command in 1805 during the War of the Third Coalition and was later brought up on charges.
 He died while awaiting a court-martial.

 Early career

 Born in the Württemberg royal residence on 13 October 1748, Werneck entered the service of Habsburg Austria in 1764 as an Oberleutnant in the Weid-Runkel Infantry Regiment Nr.
 28. Shortly afterward, he transferred to the Stain Infantry Regiment Nr.
-50 as a Hauptmann (captain).
-After 20 years of service in the regiment he became its Oberst (colonel) in 1784.
-During the war with Ottoman Turkey, he led his troops in the first of several actions at Slatina-Timiş on 13 September 1788, where he captured a hill.
+50 as a Hauptmann (captain) where he served for 20 years.
+Werneck became the regiment's Oberst (colonel) in 1784, replacing Prince George of Waldeck.
+He was succeeded in command of the regiment by Ludwig Sebottendorf.
+During the Austro-Turkish War, Werneck led his troops in the first of several actions at Slatina-Timiş on 13 September 1788, where he captured a hill.
 The following year he fought at Mehadia.
 Werneck made his reputation on 30 September 1789 while leading the 1st Assault Column at the Siege of Belgrade.
 On this occasion his command included a battalion of the Stain Regiment, a battalion of grenadiers, and a company of volunteers.
-On 9 October after the siege was successfully concluded, Francis II, Holy Roman Emperor appointed him General-major.
-On 19 December 1790, he was decorated with the Knight's Cross of the Military Order of Maria Theresa.
+After the siege was successfully concluded, Francis II, Holy Roman Emperor appointed him Generalmajor on 9 October 1789 with rank from 24 September 1789.
+He was decorated with the Knight's Cross of the Military Order of Maria Theresa on 19 December 1790.